 We recognize that your on-campus home plays an integral part of your Columbia College Chicago experience.
 To the best of our ability, we are committed to ensuring your residential experience is a fulfilling and postive one.
 It is possible that you realize your original housing assignment is not the experience you were hoping for, or perhaps you have found an interest in moving elsewhere for a variety of reasons.

-Beginning August 1, 2025 - the Housing & Residential Expereince Office will open waitlists for each residence hall, themed communities (i.e., Gender Inclusive Housing, or Honors), and single rooms.
+Beginning August 1, 2025, the Housing & Residential Experience Office will open waitlists for each residence hall, themed community (i.e., Gender-Inclusive Housing, or Honors), and single rooms.
 Students can add their name to ONE waitlist at a time.
 Pending space availability, students will be contacted from the waitlist in the order in which they were added.

-There is no guarauntee that students on any waitlist will have their request honored.
+There is no guarantee that students on any waitlist will have their request honored.

 Students who have signed their housing contract for their initial assignment may begin “wait listing” different communities/living setups.